Cathay Pacific Asia Miles Devaluation 2026: What the May Changes Mean Now

 Ordered by urgency:

-1. Immediately — Check your miles balance and compare your target route's rates before and after May 1
+1. Immediately — Check your miles balance and the live mileage requirement for your target route

 2. This week — Search award availability for your travel dates (if there's no space, nothing else matters)